Svante Arrhenius

 Life

-Svante Arrhenius was born in Uppsala, where he also received his education.
+Svante Arrhenius grew up in Uppsala, where he also received his education.
 After his doctoral thesis was criticized at Uppsala University, he left for Germany with the assistance from Wilhelm Ostwald, where he established his international reputation as a scientist.
 He returned to Sweden in 1905 and became director of the Nobel Institute of Physical Chemistry.
 Arrhenius helped negotiate the Nobel Foundation’s statutes and played a major role in early decisions about selecting physics and chemistry laureates.

 Work